 It's true that most seniors would prefer to stay in their own homes and age in place.
 But is that always the best decision?
-Although the majority of seniors resist moving to an assisted living community, a new study reports that 73 percent of families believe that a senior loved one’s quality of life improved after moving.
+Although the majority of seniors resist moving to an assisted living community, a study reports that 73 percent of families believe that a senior loved one’s quality of life improved after moving.

 “What many families are surprised to learn is that not only do their parent’s lives improve, but their own life situation can positively change from a move into an assisted living or other senior living community.
 Often, families may be hesitant to start looking into the process because of preconceived notions about senior care.
 It’s important to start planning for senior living sooner rather than later as it can lead to a better outcome for everyone involved.”